jensljungblad/elemental_components/README.md

 ### Elements

-Attributes are great for simple components or components backed by a data structure, such as a model.
-Other components are more generic in nature, and can be used in a variety of contexts.
-These typically need HTML injected.
-Sometimes they contain repeating elements.
-Sometimes these elements need their own modifiers.
+Attributes and content blocks are great for simple components or components backed by a data structure, such as a model.
+Other components are more generic in nature and can be used in a variety of contexts.
+Often they consist of multiple parts or elements, that sometimes repeat, and sometimes need their own modifiers.

 Take a card component.
 In React, a common approach is to create subcomponents: